dotnet/project-system/docs/repo/property-pages/property-value-interception.md

 The name of the class is not important, but you might like to follow the convention offered here.

+A single interceptor class may be used to intercept multiple properties.
+To do that, add one `ExportInterceptingPropertyValueProvider` attribute per property you wish to intercept, changing the name on each accordingly.

 ## Base classes

 While you can implement `IInterceptingPropertyValueProvider` directly, you may like to use one of these base types.